-Arrests and discipline referral statistics include the number of persons arrested and/or referred for corrective action for the following violations:
+Arrest and discipline referral statistics include the number of persons arrested and/or referred for corrective action for the following violations:

 Drug Abuse Violations - The violation of laws prohibiting the production, distribution and/or use of certain controlled substances and the equipment or devices utilized in their preparation and/or use.
-The unlawful cultivation, manufacture, distribution, sale, purchase, use, possession, e.
-Theft from Coin-Operated Machine or Device - A theft from a machine or device which is operated or activated by the use of coins.
+The unlawful cultivation, manufacture, distribution, sale, purchase, use, possession, by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.